-NOTE: We strongly urge you to read this Manual in its entirety before your first ride.
-At the very least, read and make sure that you understand each point in this section, and refer to the cited sections on any issue which you don't completely understand.
-Please note that not all bicycles have all of the features described in this Manual.
-Ask your dealer to point out the features of your bicycle.
+NOTE: We strongly urge you to read this Manual in its entirety before your first ride; but at the very least, read and make sure that you understand each point in this section, and refer to the cited sections on any issue which you don't completely understand.
+Please note that not all bicycles have all of the features described in this manual.
+Ask your dealer to point out the features of your bicycle that are covered in this manual.